Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits: Preliminaries

 where $\cU(x, \mu) = \{ a \in \cA : \mu(a|x) = 0 \}$ is the set of unsupported actions in context $x$ under policy $\mu$.
 A bigger issue is the variance of IPS \citep{dr, saito2022off}, given by

-where $\EE_\mu$ and $\Var_\mu$ are expectation and variance respectively under $\mu$.
-The equation shows that the variance of IPS is high when the IPS weights $w$ are large or when $\Var[R|X,A]$ is large, i.e., the rewards are noisy.
+where $\EE_\mu$ and $\Var_\mu$ are expectation and variance respectively under the behavior policy $\mu$.
+The above equation shows that the variance of IPS is high when the IPS weights $w$ are large or when $\Var[R|X,A]$ is large, i.e., the rewards are noisy.

-To alleviate the issues of IPS, \cite{saito2022off} introduced the Marginalized IPS (MIPS) estimator.
+To alleviate the issues of IPS, \citet{saito2022off} introduced the Marginalized IPS (MIPS) estimator.
 The MIPS estimator assumes access to embeddings from some set $\cE \subseteq \R^{d_\cE}$.
-The embeddings are sampled from an unknown embedding distribution $P_{E|X,A}$ with density $p_E$.
-The rewards are assumed to be sampled from $P_{R|X,A,E}$.
+The embeddings are sampled from an unknown embedding distribution $p_E{(e|x,a)}$.
+The rewards are assumed to be sampled from $p_R{(r|x,a,e)}$.
 Now the value of a policy is defined as